Music expression is the surface details of musical sound. Thus, it is how the music is played or expressed.

 Dynamics

-In the article What are the Tone Characteristics? we introduced the tone dynamics and related expression chart, which is the same as the below chart.
+In the article What are the Tone Characteristics?
+We introduced the tone dynamics and related expression chart, which is the same as the chart below.

 Changes in dynamics can be progressive and extend over a period of time.
 That is where the crescendo and decrescendo come into play.